Aliases for PSG3 Gene

 GeneCards Summary for PSG3 Gene

 PSG3 (Pregnancy Specific Beta-1-Glycoprotein 3) is a Protein Coding gene.
-An important paralog of this gene is CEACAM8.
+Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Cell surface interactions at the vascular wall.
+An important paralog of this gene is PSG8.